 “Diversity efforts will not work well when there is a problem in search of a solution, but when organizations make the commitment and feel there is value, it takes on an energy unto itself,” he said.

 No matter how well integrated or cohesive the team, challenges will surface at times.
 When that happens, it’s in the team’s best interest to act quickly to bring about a solution — and that responsibility primarily falls on management’s shoulders.

 Meir Shemla, a management school professor at the Rotterdam School of Management, writing for Forbes, recommends that managers emphasize team identification.

 "High team identification is when members identify themselves as part of a group and feel proud to be a part of it, employees feel that they are not working against each other, but for the same team, the same future, goals and vision," Selma said in the article.
 "The higher the collective team identification, the more likely team members feel positive about diversity and are therefore more collaborative and successful.”

 Serving an increasingly diverse population demands that the healthcare industry make diversity in education, hiring, and workforce practices a top priority.
 Without it, the clinical outcomes of patients will ultimately suffer.

 Diversity, like any other effort, can be a success when there is a compelling platform, Ott said.

 “Being willing and open to thinking differently relates to getting back to what you’re trying to do,” he said.
 “You’re in the care delivery business, so think about who the best talent is to get your organization where it needs to be to deliver the best care — it may not be someone who is a replica of the current team members.”

 Interested in working with or for SCP Health?
 We’d love to connect with you.
-For physician jobs, click here.
-For telehospitalist positions, click here.
-For other clinical openings and provider jobs, click here.
-To explore a partnering with SCP Health for hospital performance solutions, contact our business development team.
+Search for physician jobs, telehospitalist positions, or other clinical openings and provider jobs.
+To explore partnering with SCP Health for hospital performance solutions, contact our business development team.